Delta State (TV series): The Comic

 The comic was written by Douglas Gayeton, with artwork by Matt Rockman, in 1997 while both worked at Sunshine Amalgamedia.
-Before the comic released, the rights to it were bought by Alphanim, who commissioned Gayeton to turn the comic into an animated series.
-He shot the pilot with friends of his in Los Angeles on a shoestring budget and used Macromedia Flash for rotoscoped animation.
+Before the comic released, the rights to it were bought by Alphanim, who commissioned Gayeton to turn the comic into an animated series, but initially produced by Cinar, but failed due to trials and Nelvana was the final-cut producer.
+He shot the pilot with friends of his in the US city of Los Angeles on a shoestring budget and used Macromedia Flash for rotoscoped animation.
 The pilot would be completed in 2000, one year before the release of Waking Life.
 After writing the original show bible and directing the pilot for the series, Gayeton moved on to other projects, though he remains a fan of the work.
 As of 2022, The comic and the pilot have yet to be released as they are owned by Alphanim's successor Gaumont Animation.

 The Series

 The series utilized rotoscoped animation, shot on a budget of $11 million (CAD) with a multicamera setup directed by Wayne Moss, was done using a blue screen studio in Montreal with minimal props and locations.
 It was also shot in the 16:9 aspect ratio and converted to fullscreen to stretch out the characters.
 The actors had black lines drawn on their faces to distinguish noses, eyebrows and jawlines and hair was customized in order to make it easy for the animators.
-The animation was later done in Paris, directed by Pascal David & Giles Cazaux, which used a mix of Flash, Photoshop and After Effects for the series, with character designs being done by Jan Van Rijsselberge.
-Originally, the series was renewed for a second season and a theatrical film by Alphanim, however, negotiations with Nelvana were broken down, and the project was cancelled, with Nelvana buying out Alphanim's share of the series.
+The animation was later done in Paris, directed by Pascal David & Giles Cazaux, which used a mix of Flash, Photoshop & After Effects for the series, with character designs being done by Jan Van Rijsselberge.
+Initially, the series was renewed for a second season and a theatrical film by Alphanim, however, negotiations with Nelvana were broken down, and the project was cancelled, with Nelvana buying out Alphanim's share of the series.

 Soundtrack

-The music for the show was composed by French DJ and producer Kid Loco.
+The music for the series was composed by French DJ and producer Kid Loco.
 Only two tracks from the original soundtrack have been released.
 The first one is the Delta State theme song, which is an extended version of the main theme.
 The second track is called "Another Snake" and has been released on a compilation CD called "Ethnic Odyssey — Natural Born Travellers" in 2007.
 Other songs from the show have not been officially released.